Conformal prediction beyond exchangeability: Nonexchangeable conformal prediction

-Now, we will allow the algorithm $\alg$ to be an arbitrary function of the data points, entirely removing the requirement of a symmetric algorithm.
-This generalization will require only a small modification to the previous split conformal, full conformal, and jackknife+ methods to ensure validity, and can result in more accurate predictors and boost efficiency of the resulting prediction intervals conformal sets, as demonstrated in the experiments (Section~\ref{sec:experiments}).
+Now, we will allow the algorithm $\alg$ to be an arbitrary function of the data points, removing the requirement of a symmetric algorithm.
+This generalization will require only a small modification to the previous conformal method to ensure validity, and can result in more accurate predictors and boost efficiency of the resulting prediction sets, as we will demonstrate in the experiments (Section~\ref{sec:experiments}).

-To begin, let us give some examples of algorithms that do not treat data points symmetrically, to see what types of settings we want to handle: \begin{itemize} \item {\bf Weighted regression.} The algorithm $\alg$ might fit a model $\muh(x) = x^\top\widehat\beta$ where the parameter vector $\widehat\beta$ is fitted via a weighted regression.
+To begin, let us give some examples of algorithms that do not treat data points symmetrically, to see what types of settings we want to handle: \begin{itemize} \item {\bf Weighted regression.} The algorithm $\alg$ might fit a model \smash{$\muh(x) = x^\top\widehat\beta$} where the parameter vector \smash{$\widehat\beta$} is fitted via a weighted regression.
 Specifically, for nonnegative weights $t_i$, consider solving

-for some loss function $\ell$ and regularization function $R$.
-For example, weighted least squares would be obtained by taking the loss function $\ell(t,y)=(t-y)^2$. \item {\bf Regression with drift.} If each data point $(X_i,Y_i)$ is gathered at time $i$, we might instead include a drift term in our regression model.
-For example, using a least-squares loss, we might solve
+for some loss function $\ell$ and penalty function $h$.
+For example, weighted least squares would be obtained by taking the loss function $\ell(u,y)=(u-y)^2$.

+\item {\bf Adapting to changepoints.} In a streaming data setting, if sudden changes may occur in the data distribution, then the quality of our predictions will suffer if our models are always trained on the full set of available training data without accounting for possible changepoints.
+We might therefore aim to improve the model by building in a changepoint detection step.
+Assume data points arrive in an ordered fashion so that $i = 1$ is the first arrival, $i = 2$ the second, and so on.
+Then, we might have

+for some loss function $\ell$ and penalty function $h$, where \smash{$\widehat{T}$} is the time of the most recent detected changepoint (or \smash{$\widehat{T}=0$} if no changepoint is detected).
+To be clear, here the algorithm $\alg$ incorporates estimation of both \smash{$\widehat{T}$} and of \smash{$\widehat{\beta}$}.

-and our prediction for the test point at time $n+1$ will be given by $\muh(x) = x^\top \widehat\beta + \widehat\gamma\cdot (n+1)$.
-In this example, the data points are no longer weighted, but the order in which they are given to the algorithm $\alg$ matters---data point $(X_i,Y_i)$ is associated with its index $i$, and thus running $\alg$ on a permuted version of the same data set would likely result in a different fitted model. \item {\bf Autoregressive models.} Suppose that the response $Y_{n+1}$ is best predicted by combining information from the features $X_{n+1}$ together with response values $Y_n,Y_{n-1},\dots,Y_{n-k+1}$ from the recent past---for example, we might solve the minimization problem
+\item {\bf Autoregressive models.} Suppose that the response $Y_{n+1}$ is best predicted by combining information from the features $X_{n+1}$ together with response $Y_n$ from the previous time point---for example, we might solve for